Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 The project will be developed on an approximate 280-hectare site along Hwy 340 across Burnt Bay from the Lewisporte ferry dock and main commercial center.

-Phase I will include construction of a new deep-water cargo port with berths for two handy max class bulk carrier ships, and a separate fuel loading dock, as well as capacity for converting approximately 800 t/d of plastic to liquid fuels and gasification of 1,300 tonnes per day of biomass to generate 50 MW (nameplate) of renewable power and 8 tons per hour of steam for heating greenhouses.
+Phase I will include construction of a new deep-water cargo port with berths for two S-Class side loading bulk carrier vessels and a separate fuel loading dock, as well as capacity for converting approximately 800 t/d of plastic to liquid fuels and gasification of 1,300 tonnes per day of biomass to generate approximately 40 MW (nameplate) of renewable power as well as steam and hot water for heating greenhouses.

-A water storage and treatment system, administration building and visitors center, warehouse and maintenance shop, electrical substation, bulk fuel storage tanks, a fire station, and a repository for solid residue from the plant that cannot be used for construction or road de-icing will round out the new facility.
+A water storage and treatment system, administration building and visitors center, warehouse and maintenance shop, electrical substation, bulk fuel storage tanks, a fire station, and a repository for solid residue from the plant that will be exported to Europe as aggregate or used for construction, masonry products, or road de-icing will round out the new facility.

 In Phase I, a public private partnership will be developed for the construction and operation of heated greenhouses for the growing of fresh produce.
-Heat and electrical power for the greenhouses will be provided by the TNREC.
-Hot water from the TNREC combined heat and power plant will provide the heat for a public swimming pool to be built and operated by the Town of Lewisporte
+Heat and electrical power for the greenhouses will be provided by the TNEC.
+Hot water from the TNEC combined heat and power plant will provide the heat for a public swimming pool to be built and operated by the Town of Lewisporte

 Phase II will see gasification waste to energy capacity expand to 100 MW with an increase of the plastic to liquid fuels conversion capacity.